Biobased Products

 According to a 2022 business confidence survey by the International Leather Maker, the majority of tannery industry professionals are becoming increasingly conscious of the value of switching to biobased tanning chemicals as an alternative to chemicals sourced from fossil-carbon.

-Biden’s Executive Order: Advancing Biotechnology and Biomanufacturing Innovation
+Biden’s Executive Order on Biotech and Biomanufacturing

 On September 12, 2022, President Biden released a new Executive Order on Advancing Biotechnology and Biomanufacturing Innovation for a Sustainable, Safe, and Secure American Bioeconomy.
 This aims to accelerate America’s bioeconomy through a boost in sustainable biomass production and biobased products.